sjl/.plan/README.markdown

 * Finally got around to consolidating all my `utils.lisp` files in various projects into [my own personal utility library][cl-losh], because the world definitely needs another one of those.

+### 2016-08-06

+* Played a bunch more [DCSS][].
+I'm addicted.
+This does not bode well for my productivity.
+* Worked on [Silt2][] more.
+Added rotting fruit, creatures, eating, inspection, random names, and a bunch more.
+It's starting to come together.
+Four more days left for the jam.
+* Fixed the UTF-8 issues with the Silt telnet server.
+I just had to force `export LANG=en_US.UTF-8` before running the Lisp binary in the telnet script.
+* Fixed another funny bug on the Silt server.
+Building the Silt binary with [Roswell][] means that when it runs `save-lisp-and-die` it saves *everything*, including the initial seed for the random number generator.
+So every time you telneted to the server you'd get the same initial world generated.
+I fixed that by reseeding before each world gen.